-You’ve heard about social media, you know you want to use social media, you have a budget for social media, but you need to know how to use social media marketing to help achieve your corporate marketing goals.
+You know about social media, you know you want to use social media, you have a budget for social media, but you need to know how to use social media to help achieve your corporate marketing goals.

-It’s an intimidating field because it’s so new and you know if a strategy is not clearly mapped out social media marketing initiatives can fail.
-But you can’t ignore it because you want to stay ahead of competitors, retain clients, manage your brand and monitor your space.
+It’s an intimidating field because you know if a strategy is not clearly mapped out, social media marketing initiatives can fail.
+But you also know you can’t ignore it because you want to stay ahead of competitors, retain clients, manage your brand and monitor your space.

 Clearly map out your corporation’s goals and objectives.

 - Monitor and manage your brand reputation?

 - Generate awareness of your company’s services or offerings?

 Certain media are more beneficial for specific objectives.
 While Linkedin may help establish professional relationships, Facebook allows you to be more personal.
 Instagram helps keep your customers updated, and Twitter provides them with a constant stream of relevant information.
 Understanding how your media relate to your long-term goals is key to social media success.